Biden virtual town hall marks new normal for campaigning

 In a staff memo, Anita Dunn, Biden’s top strategist, and Jen O’Malley Dillon, his new campaign manager, said that as of Thursday, that guidance still suggests that “small gatherings are safe,” as long as no exposed persons participate.
 “We will continue to hold smaller events like roundtables, house parties and press statements,” besides the virtual events.

 It’s not the first time this election cycle that candidates have had to get creative about reaching voters.
 Stuck in Washington for Trump’s impeachment trial in the weeks before the kickoff Iowa caucuses, Sens.
-Elizabeth Warren and Amy Klobuchar held telephone town halls with Iowa voters, and Sen. Bernie Sanders held nightly online chats where he spoke to supporters via live stream, offering updates on the impeachment trial and his campaign.
+Elizabeth Warren and Amy Klobuchar held telephone town halls with Iowa voters, and Sanders held nightly online chats where he spoke to supporters via live stream, offering updates on the impeachment trial and his campaign.

 Klobuchar, who said over 12,000 Iowa voters participated in one of her telephone town halls, also spoke via phone to voters in New Hampshire, the second state to vote.
 Warren held similar calls with voters in New Hampshire and South Carolina ahead of those states’ primaries, as she campaigned elsewhere.
 She suggested later while campaigning in person that she’d reached thousands of voters that way, but her campaign never released figures on how many people actually dialed in.